tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

 **Tap:** `mapbox-gl` fires a click event when someone clicks or taps a point on the map.
 The `Event` passed to the callback will have a `lngLat` object which corresponds to the location the user indicated.
+That is easy to pass as-is to our custom `getTxDistrict` callback detailed further down.

 ``` ts
   map.on('click', (e) => {